Sticks and stones may break my bones but words will never hurt me… So they say. Words are just words we were taught to ignore.

 I Blame Moby

 To cut a long story short, I went to that Donegal bungalow barbecue with a different mindset.
 I remember it clearly.
-By the fire I got talking to a girl by from Switzerland who was a vegetarian, but only ate horse meet once every year when she went home to the Alps.
+By the fire I got talking to a girl by from Switzerland who was a vegetarian, but only ate horse meat once every year when she went home to the Alps.
 True story and the last straw.
 I realised everybody had a different relationship to meat.
 The wheels turned and something clicked.
 Quite simply, then and there I decided that I would become a vegetarian.
 Or more realistically give up meat.
-And as you do, I grabbed two buns, filled them with vegetables and then slapped the two remaining beef burgers from the barbecue grill onto my bread, added a geansaí load of red sauce (Ketchup) n’ onions.
-Smack them all together and gorged away.
-That was that.
+And as you do, I grabbed two buns, filled them with vegetables and then slapped the two remaining beef burgers from the barbecue grill onto my bread, added a geansaí load of red sauce (Ketchup) and then the onions.
+Smacked them all together and gorged away.
+And that was that.
 The the last time I ate meat.

 I’ve never looked back.
 Yes I was tired for six months, lethargic even, falling asleep at bus stops until I realised that I was missing important nutrients that meat had given me without ever having to think about it.
 Typical me – feet first.
 But you get that right and are the better for it.
 All your nutrients can be found in a plant based diet, fruits and nuts (and natural supliments).
 I never felt better.